 ACTCM students learn how to apply ancient wisdom to modern healthcare practices.
 Chinese Medicine is a medical system that has been used for thousands of years to prevent, diagnose, and treat disease.
 It is based on the belief that Qi (the body's vital energy) flows along meridians (channels) in the body and keeps a person's physical, spiritual, emotional and mental health in balance.

 Traditional Chinese Medicine includes acupuncture, diet, herbal therapy, meditation, massage and physical exercise.

-ACTCM at CIIS also offers a First Professional Doctorate program.
-To learn more about it, click here.
+ACTCM at CIIS also offers a First Professional Doctorate in Acupuncture and Chinese Medicine (DACM).

 ACTCM student Remington Bain first knew he wanted to be a healer when he saw a fellow service member become seriously injured while in the Marines.
 Hear about his road to becoming an acupuncture student and his amazing decision to anonymously donate a kidney in this video taken at a Brown Bag lunch he gave at ACTCM on October 6, 2015.

 The American College of Traditional Chinese Medicine has 200 students and a small, intimate campus.
 Students enjoy a low faculty to student ratio, small classes, and close connections with each other and alumni.

 ACTCM's campus is located in two sites on San Francisco's Potrero Hill neighborhood.
 Potrero Hill is close to downtown and a picturesque part of the city that is easy to commute to.
 San Francisco is a dynamic city that is a cultural, culinary, and financial center with a diverse population.
 Students enjoy great concerts, nightlife, beaches, nearby forests, and great weather!